 If a student has taken part in an educational psychologist's assessment they may submit a copy of the educational psychologist's report for evaluation in lieu of taking part in the CTYI Secondary School Talent Search.
 Reports must be submitted no later than 4 years after the date of the educational psychologist's assessment.
 If your child has not taken part in an educational psychologist's assessment or their assessment is more than 4 years old, and you do not intend on participating in an educational psychologist's report in the future please check the application by secondary school talent search.

-- A cheque, postal or bank draft for €60 (secondary school - Older)**
+- Include a cheque, postal or bank draft or online card payment for €60 (secondary school - Older)**

 Older Student Assessments

 **This covers the interpretation fee, if your child does not qualify for the programme based on the educational psychologist report fee can be used towards an assessment in any of our centres.